 The internship is designed to be a cooperative learning experience between student, faculty and employer.
 Employer performance evaluations are required.
-The student is required to give oral presentations and written reports on the internship and have prior approval from faculty and the internship director.
+The student is required to prepare an oral and/or written report on the internship and have prior approval from faculty and the internship director.